tiwaribodhi/Data-analysis-of-Liverpool-Match/README.md

 - **Match Outcomes** → The pie chart shows a higher proportion of wins compared to draws and losses.
 - **Shot Efficiency** → Positive correlation with goals scored, indicating efficient shooting is key.
 - **Opponent Possession** → High-possession teams tend to suppress Liverpool’s scoring, with the toughest 3 highlighted.
 - **Momentum Effect** → Higher last 5 match win rates are associated with more frequent wins.
+- **Discipline:** Foul counts remain relatively consistent across wins, draws, and losses, indicating that committing more fouls has little direct influence on match outcomes.
+- **Seasonality:** Goals scored and win rate display moderate seasonal variation, with a noticeable dip during **October–November** and stronger performances in the later months of the season.
+- **Season Trends:** The **2024 season** recorded both the highest average goals scored and the highest win percentage, while **2015** showed the weakest overall performance.
+- **Defensive Quality:** An increase in opponent shots on target generally leads to more goals conceded.
+However, the relationship is only moderate, suggesting that defensive organization and goalkeeping quality also significantly influence outcomes.
+- **Key Correlations:** **Shots on Target** exhibits the strongest positive relationship with goals scored, while **Possession** is positively correlated with **Pass Accuracy**, reinforcing Liverpool's possession-oriented playing style.

 ---